 Tennison Bay Campground

 This campground is the largest with the most sites to choose from.
-There are 188 total sites, and 97 of these have electricity including 20, 30, and 50 amp hookups.
-There are also two sites that are designated for people with disabilities.
+There are 188 total sites, and 97 of these have electricity including 20-, 30-, and 50-amp hookups.
+There are also two ADA-accessible sites.
 This is the only campground here that has camping options available in the winter as well.
-All the other campgrounds close, and much of this one closes too.
 In the winter, you’ll still have electricity, water, and vault toilets.
 In the summer, you can use the boat launch here that’s for canoes and kayaks, and you’ll have access to showers and flush toilets.

 South Nicolet Bay Campground